gripmock/homebrew-tap/README.md

-# Homebrew Tap for GripMock
+# Homebrew Tap

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bavix/homebrew-gripmock/blob/master/LICENSE)

-This is a Homebrew tap repository for **GripMock**, a mock server for gRPC services.
+This is a Homebrew tap repository for **GripMock** and other tools, a mock server for gRPC services.
 GripMock uses `.proto` files or compiled `.pb` descriptors to generate implementations of gRPC services.
 It is ideal for setting up end-to-end testing or as a dummy server during software development.

 ## Features